 The School Division provides postemployment health care benefits, in accordance with School Division policy.
 Medical and dental coverage is provided to eligible retirees and their dependents.
 Medical benefits are provided until the retiree's age 65.
-Medical benefits for dependent spouse are provided until the earlier of the spouse's death, the retiree's death, or the retiree's age 65.
+Medical benefits for dependent spouse are provided until the retiree's death, or the retiree's age 65.
 Upon the earlier of the retiree's death or the retiree's age 65, the dependent spouse may elect to continue coverage through COBRA only.
-For participants who retire on or before age 65, dental benefits for both the retiree and their dependent spouse are provided until the retiree's age 66 years, 6 months.
-For participants who retire after age 65, dental benefits for both the retiree and their dependent spouse are provided for 18 months from the date of retirement.
+For participants who retire on or before age 65, dental benefits for both the retiree and their dependent spouse are provided until the retiree's age 65, dental benefits for both the retiree and their dependent spouse are provided until the retiree and their dependent spouse are provided for 18 months from the date of retirement.